Russia leather: Tanning

-The tanning process was unexceptional amongst other vegetable tanning process using tree bark.
+The tanning process was unexceptional amongst other vegetable tanning processes using tree bark.
 It followed the usual steps of long soaking and cleaning in water, liming to remove hair, and then the tanning itself.

 Tanning steeps the leather in a solution of tanbark for around five weeks, with twice daily agitation and weekly replacement of the 'tan', or tanning solution.
 A great quantity of tanbark is required, around 2,880 litres for 150 hides.

 The tanbark used in Russia was the poplar willow Salix arenaria or in Siberia the more readily available bast (dark inner bark, beneath the papery bark) of the birch tree; it was also reported that spruce bark would be equally effective.

 Oiling

 The oiling process is what really distinguishes Russia leather from others.
 Birch oil is applied to the flesh side of the leather, soaking through completely and saturating the leather entirely.
 Care is taken that it is only applied to one side of the leather, keeping it away from the grain side to avoid discolouration and poor dyeing later.
 Seal oil is also reported to have been used.

 The production of Russia leather is thus a currying or curing process, more than merely tanning.